blefnk/relivator-nextjs-template/README.md

 **Follow Us Everywhere:** [GitHub](https://github.com/blefnk) | [Twitter/𝕏](https://x.com/blefnk) | [Discord](https://discord.gg/Pb8uKbwpsJ) | [Fiverr](https://fiverr.com/blefnk) | [LinkedIn](https://linkedin.com/in/blefnk) | [Facebook](https://facebook.com/blefnk)

 This Next.js 14 starter—Relivator—was crafted with love by [@blefnk Nazarii Korniienko](https://github.com/blefnk), and by the incredible [Bleverse OSS community](https://github.com/blefnk/relivator/wiki/Project-Credits-&-Contributors).
 We are deeply grateful for all the contributions and support provided by everyone for this project.

+_«I couldn't find the ~~sports car~~ Next.js starter of my dreams, so I built it myself.» © Ferdinand Porsche_

 ---